avantonder/Ghana_course/setup.md

 conda update conda
 ```

-After updatiing conda, you can proceed to the instructions from number 8 to install mamba into the base environment from the conda-forge channel.
+After updating conda, you can proceed to the instructions from number 8 to install mamba into the base environment from the conda-forge channel.

 :::